 Group Training for Virtual Teams

-Group training sessions for virtual teams are a valuable tool that help generate synergy among the members while promoting teamwork.
+Group training sessions for virtual teams are a valuable tool that helps generate synergy among the members, while promoting teamwork.

 Why is group training important?

-In keeping with the well-known expression that says “The whole is greater than the sum of its parts” group training helps to unify the talents and skills on a team, while:
+In keeping with the well-known expression that says “The whole is greater than the sum of its parts,” group training helps unify the talents and skills on a team by:

 - Strengthening synergy and teamwork.